KarynaMisnik/Javascript-notes/README.md

 Closures and nested functions rely on this mechanism:

 Functions “remember” variables because the Scope Chain preserves the path to where they were defined.

+❓ Does the Scope Chain make code more error-prone by letting us access variables declared “in the wrong place”?

+The short answer: It <ins>can</ins> — **if misused**.
+But the problem isn’t the Scope Chain itself; it’s how variables are declared and managed.

+## Closure

 ## Object